All Episodes

 Well, here, they didn't even play the funniest part of PSA.

-So, Mike, uh the honor is yours.
+So, Mike, the honor is yours.

 Feeling let down by Republicans this year, then join the millions of true conservatives who have become cut and run conservatives and sit this one out.

-So take a stand, conservative America.
+So take a stand, Conservative America.

-Become a cut-and-run conservative, and sit this one out.
+Become a cut-and-run conservative and sit this one out.

 And wait until you like everything Republicans do before you ever vote again.

-Paid for by George Soros.
+Paid for about George Soros.

-I have to admit I'm getting emails.
+I have to admit, I'm getting emails.

 Some people are very mad about this.

-I forget the events, the the issues, people.
+I forget the events, the issues, people.

-In fact, uh who was it?
+In fact, who was he?

-The Washington Times extensively quotes from me and his program in their uh uh report today on uh on my analysis why those who may be staying home or doing it, all that coming up, but I talked about the polling data.
+The Washington Times extensively quotes from me and this program in their report today on my analysis why those who may be staying home are doing it.

-Joe Lieberman has a 17-point lead over Ned Lament, 52 to uh 35%.
+Joe Lieberman has a 17-point lead over Ned Lament, 52 to 35%.

 Republican incumbent Tom Reynolds comes back off the mat to now recapture a tiny lead against Democrat challenger Jack Davis, 49 to 46.